deadboltmods/deadbolt-web-app/src/markdown/resources/links-modding.md

 ### [Deadbolt-GMS-Issues](https://github.com/ithinkandicode/Deadbolt-GMS-1.4-Misc/issues)

 A github repo with some info on running Deadbolt in GMS.
-The main attraction is the Issues, which will help you fix most of the problems you'll face when trying to run DB in GMS1.4 _(Please don't add issues there, they won't be seen)._
+The main attraction is the Issues, which will help you fix most of the problems you'll face when trying to run DB in GMS1.4 _(Please don't add issues there, they won't be seen; use the modding Discord instead)._